GameServerManagers/LinuxGSM-Docs/README.md

 Other distros are likely to work but are not tested.

 * Debian based \(Ubuntu, Mint etc.\).
-    * Ubuntu 16.04 or later
+    * Ubuntu 16.04 or newer
-    * Debian 8 or later
+    * Debian 8 or newer
 * Redhat based \(CentOS, Fedora etc.\).
-    * CentOS 7 or later
+    * CentOS 7 or newer
-    * Fedora 20 or later
+    * Fedora 20 or newer

 > Note: As a general rule, the newer the distro the better chance of compatability.